Best 38 Special Ammo For Target Practice Precision Shooting

 Since we are talking about pricing, don't forget to check out some of our top rated PMC 38 Special ammo for more options.

-Again, most modern .38 Special ammo from reputable brands will be more accurate than the average shooter firing it, so you don’t have to worry.
+Most modern .38 Special ammo from reputable brands is more accurate than the average shooter firing it, so you don’t have to worry.
 Unless you’re Wyatt Earp (in which case you’re probably looking for a .38 Long Colt, not .38 Special), you can have faith that most target ammo will be accurate enough for you.

 Availability